afaridanquah/digitaltermination.github.io/docs/index.md

 * To use the cURL handler, you must have a recent version of cURL >= 7.19.4 compiled with OpenSSL and zlib.

 # Client Libraries
-We maintain a set of officially support client libraries which make integrating and using the Simplito APIs significantly easier.
+We maintain a set of officially support client libraries which make integrating and using the Zeepay APIs significantly easier.
 Code examples for any of these client libraries can be seen by selecting your language of choice from the top right of the window.

 ## Authentication